 That question was . . .

 “What would I get up to do at 3 in the morning, with a smile and for no money?”

 !
 You know what the answer was, don’t you !

 The gears started turning…

-My syllabus and teaching methods were developed from the Transvaal Education Department Curriculum for Agricultural Schools of many moons ago.
+My syllabus and teaching methods were developed from the Transvaal Education Department Curriculum for Agricultural Schools of many, many moons ago.
 As my mother did, I was lucky to also attend such an institution.
 As my mother did, I started learning early at my Granny’s knee that stitching and creating with fabric is loved and how to make the pictures in my head become wearable and useful items.

 My dolls were the most fashionable on the block!

 My sewing school was begun with classrooms filled with the non-paying daughters of my friends and acquaintances and others who just showed the slightest interest!
 In the end, we all taught each other and by late 2006 things were ready for paying students to benefit from all the planning, experience, and enthusiasm!

 For the next 11 years ladies of all ages and walks of life learned to love to sew at Sew Fabulous, Brooklyn, Pretoria.
 Sadly, as life goes, the school had to close after a few life changing events.
 What followed was a huge leap of faith.
-Locating myself in this beautiful place called Cyprus, three years ago has been one of my better decisions.
+Locating myself in this beautiful place called Cyprus in early 2018, has been one of my better decisions.